the4thdoctor/pg_chameleon/README.rst

 Platform and versions
 ****************************

-The library is being developed on Ubuntu 14.04 with python 2.7.6.
+The library is being developed on Linux Slackware 14.2 with python 2.7.6.

-The databases source and target are:
+The databases source and target are tested on FreeBSD 10.3

-* MySQL: 5.6.32 on FreeBSD 10.3
+* MySQL: 5.6.33
-* PostgreSQL: 9.5.4 on FreeBSD 10.3
+* PostgreSQL: 9.5.5

 What does it work
 ..............................